doofdoofsf/plotTimeSeries/README.md

           --x_spacing          How the x-axis is spaced e.g. day, 3 days, week, month, 2 weeks, 2 months
-          --point_color        The color to draw points in --sunday_point_color The color to draw sunday points in --input_date_format  The format of the date in the datafile --axis_color         The color to use for the axis --smoothness         How much to smooth the LOESS fit line.
+          --point_color        The color to draw points in --sunday_point_color The color to draw sunday points in --input_date_format  The format of the date in the datafile, default is "%m/%d/%Y" --axis_color         The color to use for the axis --smoothness         How much to smooth the LOESS fit line.
 Float between 0 and 1 --remove_outliers    Automagically remove outlying points?